CSCfi/fairdata-metax/docs/api/v1/datasets.rst

 **How do I know beforehand if a new dataset version is going to be created?**

-Take a look at the topic :ref:`rst-describing-and-adding-files`.
+Take a look at the topic :ref:`rst-describing-and-adding-files-v1`.